rahulunair/stable_diffusion_arc/Readme.md

 ## A quick recap / updated steps to set up Arc on Linux

 Intel has now published [documentation](https://dgpu-docs.intel.com/installation-guides/ubuntu/ubuntu-jammy-arc.html) on how to set up Arc on Linux.
-I tried it today, it worked beautifully.
+I tried it today and it works beautifully.

 ### Steps to configure Arc